DappDevs/presentations/content/ethereum-background.md

 We can now (re-)write the Digital Economy!
 * Token Economies - "Own your project"
 * Self-soverign Identity - "Own your identity"
-* Data Ownership - Well, you get the idea ("Own your data lol")
+* Data Ownership - "Own your data" (you get the idea)
-* Business Crowdfunding - "ICOs!"
+* Business Crowdfunding - "ICOs!
+Network effects!"
 * Fungible Rewards - "Wait, I can buy and sell skymiles?"
-* Supporting Open Source Software! - "Hell yes!"
+* Supporting Open Source Software! - "Heck yes!"

+<br><br>
+*Are you excited?
+I'm excited.
+I hope I sound excited enough.*
 ]

 ???

-The real reason why Ethereum works is due to economic incentives.
+What makes Ethereum really work though is economics, or *CryptoEconomics* as we like to call it.
+CryptoEconomics is the process of designing economic incentives in order to reward good behaviors, and punish bad behaviors, on a blockchain network.

-The consensus and mining processes for adding to the blockchain are secured using a combination of different economic incentives.
+For example, the consensus and mining processes for adding to the blockchain are secured using a combination of different incentives including fees and the block reward.

-The way transactions are verified, processed and paid for also have to do with economics, as the miners have incentives to mine transactions due to the fees they can recoup for doing so.
-Decentralized applications also need to make use of economic incentives to ensure their featuresets are not manipulated by a malicious third party, whether it be a botnet with 1000's of Ethereum addresses, or a "whale" that has many orders of magnitude more tokens or ether than the average user.
+Similarly, decentralized applications need to make use of economic incentives to ensure their feature-sets are robust against attacks from bad actors in the system.

+This might mean having a fee to protect against spam from a botnet, or adding a staking mechanism to protect against whales having undue influence.

+Economics also dictate HOW you code.
+Identifying risk and designing around it is a big part of designing in Ethereum.
-Economics also dictate HOW you code, as you don't want hold vast amounts of funds in insecure smart contracts, at least more than what either party is willing to lose.
+You don't want hold vast amounts of funds in insecure smart contracts, at least more than what anyone is willing to lose.

-The implications of this are probably the most exciting outcome of blockchain technology in general.
+Cryptoecnomics are probably the most exciting outcome of blockchain technology in general.
-For the first time in history, we can re-write the economic rules of large industries and networks!
+For the first time in history, we can write the rules of the digital economy!